 Cultural offer & Activities:

-Cerro san Cristobal: The hill which offers great views over the city that can however be seriously tarnished by the regular occurrence of heavy smog.
+Cerro san Cristobal: A hill which offers great views over the city that can however be seriously tarnished by the regular occurrence of heavy smog.

 Museum of Natural History and Quinta Normal Park: A great museum which explains the nature and wildlife aspects of the longest country in the world.
 It will give you a better understanding of the many climate zones that are present on the 4200km stretch from Arica to Punta Arenas (northernmost and southernmost cities in Chile) and the varied and extensive array of wildlife that calls Chile home.
-The museum is moreover located in a beautiful park close to the central train station area which offers a stark contrast to the modern neighbourhoods of Las Condes and Providencia.
+The museum is moreover located in a beautiful park close to the Central Train Station (Estación central) area which offers a stark contrast to the modern neighbourhoods of Las Condes and Providencia.

 National History Museum and Plaza de Armas: The National History museum can be found in the historic centre which in itself isn’t the economic centre of the city but it is the area with the highest density of colonial architecture and it is the area where many museums and classic Spanish style buildings can be admired.
 The Plaza de Armas is the showpiece of the city’s ancient centre, a beautiful European style square which looks like straight out of Madrid or Seville.